maxrzepka/dataQuery/README.md

   - Other storage

 The pipe processing is performed directly from the source.
-Any conventional DataWarehouse solution first extracts all data in a big black box : it's called ETL On contrary with this solution it
+On contrary conventional DataWarehouse solution first extracts all data in big central repository (ETL stage).

-Here it's just optional for performance reason to perform join never a constraint.

-The goal is to produc analytics starting with the aggregation operation likewise the SQL's group by.
+The goal is to produce analytics starting with the aggregation operation likewise the SQL's group by.
 Is there a need for a new query language ?
 No, just simple datastructure à la datalog is enough like in cascalog or datomic.

-Process data to produce analytics starting with the simple but quite useful SQL's group by .
-So need of a new query language ?
-No just simple datastructure is enough à la datalog (cf cascalog and datomic).

 ## Concepts